×

 Market Segment Insights

-By Application: Pathology (Largest) vs. Radiology (Fastest-growing)
+By Application: Radiology (Largest) vs. Cardiology (Fastest-Growing)

 By Component: Software (Largest) vs. Services (Fastest-Growing)